What is a Joint Mortgage and how they work?

 Joint mortgage but only one income

-If you’re in need of an income boost to afford a home you can ask family or friends if they’ll join you on the mortgage as a guarantor.
+If you’re in need of a mortgage income boost to afford a home, you can ask family or friends if they’ll join you on the mortgage as a guarantor.
 Their income will be added to yours which may increase the size of the mortgage you’re eligible for.
-You’ll need a minimum 5% deposit.
+You’ll also need a minimum 5% deposit.

-They aren’t, however, named on the property title deeds which makes you the sole owner.
-This new-style guarantor arrangement is known as joint borrower sole proprietor (JBSP), but we call them an Income Boost mortgage at Tembo.
+With a joint mortgage with a family member, your relative isn't, however, named on the property title deeds which makes you the sole owner.
+This new-style guarantor mortgage arrangement is known as joint borrower sole proprietor (JBSP), but we call them an Income Boost mortgage at Tembo.

 Another parent child joint mortgage is a buy for a uni deal.
 To help with university living costs and invest in their future, parents can take out a joint mortgage with their child to buy them a house or flat.